 Bus stop layouts should be consistent, although the limitations of a location may cause variation to be necessary.
 Furniture or other amenities (e.g., waste receptacles and newspaper boxes) near transit stop marker poles should be cane detectable, of a visually contrasting colour, texture and located so as not to obstruct accessible use of the stop.

 Transit stops should be located on an accessible route and have a marker pole that is identifiable, visually and tactilely, from other facilities and elements along the route.
 Stops should be identified with visual and tactile signage.
 In circumstances where neither bus shelters nor benches exist, poles and signage should be differentiated from similar structures.

-Pedestrians with vision loss should be able to identify a “bus stop” sign by touch or colour.
+Pedestrians with blindness should be able to identify a “bus stop” sign by touch or colour.
 Further information on accessible signs is provided in the Signage section.
 Stop identification numbers that are posted for real-time transit information should be in large-print, braille and raised numerals, located to be readable and touchable.

 Boarding areas at transit stops should be firm, stable, slip resistant and directly connected to an accessible pedestrian pathway.
 They should be sloped no steeper than 1:50 in any direction, but never steeper than 1:20.
 When a boarding area is higher than 250 mm above the surface of the road, attention TWSIs should be installed along the unprotected edge.
 Further information can be found in the section on Tactile Walking Surface Indicators.

 Where a transit stop is separated from the pedestrian access path by traffic lanes, the crossing route should be accessible and have APSs.